StephenCsengo/flatiron-phase-2-project-frontend/README.md

-# TrekLog React Web App
+# TrailBlazer React Web App

-TrekLog is a web application used to keep track of hiking locations.
+TrailBlazer is a web application used to keep track of hiking locations.
 Add a photo, planned distance, difficulty, and notes along with the location.
 Mark a hike as completed after you've gone on it.

 ## How To Install